 Hungary's VAT rate: 27%

 Hungary's 27% standard VAT rate is the highest in the EU — 2 percentage points above Sweden and Denmark, and 8 percentage points above Germany.
 VAT is applied to the total customs value (product price plus shipping) when your parcel clears Hungarian customs.
-For a £100 product with £15 shipping, the VAT bill is £31.05 (27% on £115) — a significant charge before the handling fee is added.
+For a £100 product with £15 shipping, the VAT bill is £31.05 (27% on £115) — a £31 charge before the handling fee is even added.

 Import duty on UK goods